The Bang Calculus Revisited: A Tight Type System Giving Exact Bounds

 Typing contexts are functions from variables to multiset types, assigning the empty multiset to all but a finite number of variables.
 Sequents are of the form $\sequT{\Gamma}{\assign{t}{\sigma}}{\cbeta}{\cexp}{\csize}$, where the natural numbers $\cbeta$, $\cexp$ and $\csize$ provide information on the reduction of $t$ to normal form, and on the size of its normal form.
-More precisely, $\cbeta$ (resp. $\cexp$) indicates the number of multiplicative (resp. exponential) steps to normal form, while $\csize$ indicates the $w$-size of this normal form.
-Remark that we do not count $\sBang$ and $\dBang$ steps separately, because both of them are exponential steps of the same nature.
-It is also worth noticing that only two counters suffice in the case of the $\lambda$-calculus~\cite{AccattoliGK18}, one to count $\beta$-reduction steps, and another to count the size of normal forms.
+More precisely, $\cbeta$ (resp. $\cexp$) indicates the number of multiplicative (resp. exponential) steps to normal form, while $\csize$ indicates the $\bangweak$-size of this normal form.
+Observe that we do not count $\sBang$ and $\dBang$ steps separately, because both of them are exponential steps of the same nature.
+It is also worth noticing that only two counters suffice in the case of the $\lambda$-calculus~\cite{AccattoliGK18}, one to count $\beta$-reduction steps, and another to count the $\bangweak$-size of normal forms.
 The difficulty in the case of the $\BangRev$-calculus is to statically discriminate between multiplicative and exponential steps.
-Typing rules (Fig.~\ref{fig:typingSchemesTight}) are split in two groups: the \emph{persistent} and the \emph{consuming} ones.
-A constructor is consuming (resp. persistent) if it is consumed (resp. not consumed) during $\bangweak$-reduction.
-For instance, in $\termapp{\termapp{\termder{(\termbang{\Kterm})}}{(\termbang{\id})}}{(\termbang{\Omega})}$ the two abstractions of $\Kterm$ are consuming, while the abstraction of $\id$ is persistent, and all the other constructors are also consuming, except those of $\Omega$ that turns out to be an untyped subterm.
-This dichotomy between consuming/persistent constructors has been used in~\cite{AccattoliGK18} for the $\lambda$-calculus, and adapted here for the $\BangRev$-calculus.

-The persistent rules are those typing persistent constructors, so that none of them increases the first two counters, but only the third one, which contributes to the size of the normal form.
-The consuming rules type consuming constructors, so that none of them increases the third counter, but only the first two ones, contributing to the length the normalisation.
-More precisely, rule $\ruleDArrowI$ increments the first counter because the (consuming) abstraction will be used to perform a $\dBeta$-step, while rule $\ruleDBang$ increments the second counter because the (consuming) bang will be used to perform either a $\sBang$ or a $\dBang$-step.

 A multiset type $\intertype{\sigma_i}{i \in I}$ is \emphdef{tight}, written $\ptight{\intertype{\sig_i}{i \in I}}$, if $\sigma_i \in \typetight$ for all $i \in I$.
 A context $\Gamma$ is said to be \emphdef{tight} if it assigns tight multisets to all variables.
-A type derivation $\derivable{}{\sequT{\Gamma}{\assign{t}{\sigma}}{\cbeta}{\cexp}{\csize}}{\SysTight}$ is \emphdef{tight} if $\Gamma$ is tight and $\sigma \in \typetight$.
+A type derivation $\derivable{\Phi}{\sequT{\Gamma}{\assign{t}{\sigma}}{\cbeta}{\cexp}{\csize}}{\SysTight}$ is \emphdef{tight} if $\Gamma$ is tight and $\sigma \in \typetight$.